rkrasiuk/wormhole/README.md

 1. Removal of non-implemented EIP dependencies

 EIP-7503 requires [EIP-7708](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-7708.md) and [EIP-7495](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-7495.md) to be implemented.
+This implementation removes these dependencies by using state proofs for proving deposits and previous withdrawals.

 2. Multiple Deposits & Withdrawals

-This variation allows making multiple deposits to the same burn address.
+Unlike the original EIP, which is designed for single-use deposits per burn address, this implementation enables multiple deposits and incremental withdrawals from the same derived deposit address.
+This is managed using nullifier chains and cumulative withdrawal tracking.

 ## Usage